bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 {% include figure.html filename="rufus.gif" description="Animated GIF from BILL & TED'S EXCELLENT ADVENTURE (1989) showing Rufus (George Carlin) saying 'You have to dial one number higher.'" %}

 ## Extra Credit: Don't get caught with your pants down when DST goes away

 As mentioned above, there's legislation in motion to end DST in the entire US - or rather, to make it permanent.

 Confusingly, most of the year is already spent in "daylight savings time" (March to November, so about 9 months), while only 3 months of the year are "standard time."

-The [Sunshine Protection Act](https://www.reuters.com/world/us/us-senate-approves-bill-that-would-make-daylight-savings-time-permanent-2023-2022-03-15/) proposes to make DST permanent, so for our example, Chicago's UTC offset would always be -6 and no longer change to -5 over the winter months.
+The [Sunshine Protection Act](https://www.reuters.com/world/us/us-senate-approves-bill-that-would-make-daylight-savings-time-permanent-2023-2022-03-15/) proposes to make DST permanent, so for our example, Chicago's UTC offset would always be -5 and no longer change to -6 over the winter months.

 This can also be problematic if you persist your dates as UTC times with a specified local offset, like this:

 ```
 {
   events: [
-    { id: 1, time: "2023-11-06T12:00:00.000Z", offset: -6 },
+    { id: 1, time: "2023-11-06T12:00:00.000Z", offset: -5 },
-    { id: 2, time: "2023-11-06T13:00:00.000Z", offset: -5 },
+    { id: 2, time: "2023-11-06T13:00:00.000Z", offset: -6 },
   ]
 }
 ```

 Now, lets say DST is made permanent before this event actually happens.
 How do you handle this in your data?

 Do you subtract an hour from every UTC date that takes place between Nov 5th and March 12th and change the offset?
-That seems like it could potentially cause a lot of problems, what about parts of the country that don't obvserve DST already, like Arizona and bits of Indiana?
+What about parts of the country that don't obvserve DST already, like Arizona and bits of Indiana?
+Seems like it could potentially cause a lot of problems.

 My preferred method is to not persist the UTC offset, but instead persist the [TZDB identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of the location: